alisonwilliamson/budget-tracker/README.md

 # budget-tracker
 A PWA app that allows the user to add expenses and deposits to their budget with or without a connection.
-When entering transactions offline, they should populate the total when brought back online.
+When entering transactions offline, they populate the total when brought back online.
 View the deployed application here: https://agile-brushlands-03931.herokuapp.com/

 Offline Functionality: